Appearance

 Events

-PDF.js's load / page / render / find lifecycle is forwarded as seven structured events:
+PDF.js's load / page / render / find lifecycle is forwarded as eight structured events:

 | Event | Payload | Fires when |